'Call of Duty: Warzone' Season 4 is coming next week

 “It’s jam-packed with new content.
 Across Cold War and Warzone you’ve got new weapons, new maps, badass new operators,” Activision Blizzard general manager for Call of Duty Johanna Faries.

 “I’m super excited about the hijacked gulag and expanded new zombies content for people that love that gameplay experience.
-I’m thrilled to bring it a bit forward here today.”
+I’m thrilled to bring it a bit forward here today,” she added.

-Call of Duty: Warzone Season 4 will officially begin rolling out on June 17th, 2021
+Call of Duty: Warzone Season 4 will officially begin rolling out on June 17th, 2021.
+This will also see the end of the Season 3 battle pass, so players looking to squeeze any more items out of it will want to spend the next week in the battlefield.

-The Call Of Duty: Warzone Season 4 story was teased in a new cutscene on June 9th, 2021.
+The Call Of Duty: Warzone Season 4 story was teased in a new cutscene yesterday (June 9th) showing more on antagonists Stitch and Wraith, in addition to introducing a “man in Africa.”